Bugates/LateNightEats/README.md

 - Ensuring **accessibility** and **mobile compatibility**.
 - Styling components with **CSS and frontend frameworks**.

+### 🛠️ Flask Backend
+- Developed and structured the **Flask backend** to handle restaurant data.
+- Set up **routes and API endpoints** for fetching and displaying restaurant information.
+- Managed **database integration** and data retrieval for restaurant listings.
+- Ensured efficient **data handling and server response times**.

 ## 🚀 Features
 - **Find Late-Night Restaurants** based on location and availability.
 - **User-Friendly Interface** with an intuitive design.